Taxation of international executives.

 Local Service Tax

 This is deducted within the first quarter of the Individual's fiscal year (1st July to 30th June).
-This may be submitted either as a lumpsum by the 30th day of October or in 4 equal installments for the month of July, August, September and October.
+This may be submitted either as a lump sum by the 30th day of October or in 4 equal installments for the months of July, August, September and October.